RHS Growing Guides

 Preparing the Ground

-Choose a warm, sunny growing site.
-Weed thoroughly, then add lots of well-rotted manure or garden compost – at least two buckets per square metre/yard.
-This should ideally be done a few weeks ahead of sowing or planting out, to allow time for the ground to settle.
+Choose a warm, open, sunny growing site, ideally with light, free-draining soil.
+Weed thoroughly, then fork in lots of home-made garden compost or well-rotted manure – at least two bucketfuls per square metre/yard.
+Ideally do this a few weeks before sowing or planting out, to allow the ground to settle.
+Alternatively, if you're practising no-dig, mulch the soil ahead of sowing or planting directly into the mulch.

 4